Welcome to chadtennant.com, and I’m happy you’re here. My aim is to help you:

 “The two most important days in your life are the day you are born and the day you find out why.” – Mark Twain

 The discovery of “our why” or purpose is essential to attract the life and income we desire.
 When I first started my self-employment journey, I went into sales through financial advisory.
 Self-employment was the right path, but selling was the wrong direction.
 I self-corrected by thinking more about my interests and what I enjoy.
 Matching my interests with my work activities has produced many positive results.
 Furthermore, “our why” may not be static, but dynamic.
 What drives you today may or may not motivate you forever.
 Thus, stay open and ensure your why always matches your lifestyle and work.

 “A person often meets his destiny on the road he took to avoid it.” – Jean de La Fontaine

 It hasn’t been easy and it’s taken some time to adapt while pivoting is commonplace, but I control when, where, and how I work, and strive for life I desire.
 I greatly influence my income through my efforts yielding a higher correlation between input and results.
 Stupid, unqualified bosses and colleagues I don’t want to speak with are experiences of the past.
 Rampant inequality, petty politics, wasteful meetings, and ass kissing are nonexistent.

-Chad’s a blogger and bestselling author of several books and courses covering online business, internet marketing, money, self-publishing, and WordPress.
+Chad’s an entrepreneur, blogger, YouTuber, and bestselling author of several books and courses covering online business, internet marketing, money, self-publishing, and WordPress.

 Follow me for perspectives, insights, updates, and more.